 One of the easiest to spot is Tycho, the tight circle and bright, radiating splat are easy slightly off center on the lower-left side of the full moon.

 Closer views of the 53-mile (85-kilometer)-wide crater from orbiting spacecraft reveal a beautiful central peak, topped with an intriguing boulder that would fill about half of a typical city block.

 5. Mars: Still Taking Hits

 Mars has just enough atmosphere to ensure nail-biting spacecraft landings, but not enough to prevent regular hits from falling space rocks.
-This dark splat on the Martian south pole less than a year old (forming between July and September 2018).
+This dark splat on the Martian south pole formed between July and September 2018.
 The two-toned blast pattern tells a geologic story.
 The larger, lighter-colored blast pattern could be the result of scouring by winds from the impact shockwave on ice.
 The darker-colored inner blast pattern is because the impactor penetrated the thin ice layer, blasting the dark sand underneath in all directions.

 6. Ceres: What Lies Beneath

 The bright spots in Ceres’ Occator crater intrigued the world from the moment the approaching Dawn spacecraft first photographed it in 2015.
 Closer inspection from orbit revealed the spots to be the most visible example of hundreds of bright, salty deposits that decorate the dwarf planet like a smattering of diamonds.
 The science behind these bright spots is even more compelling: they are mainly sodium carbonate and ammonium chloride that somehow made their way to the surface in a slushy brine from within or below the crust.
 Thanks to Dawn, scientists have a better sense of how these reflective areas formed and changed over time – processes indicative of an active, evolving world.

 7. Comet Tempel 1: We Did It!